Berlin (British TV series)

-Berlin is a 2009 documentary series co-developed by the BBC and the Open University.
-Written and presented by Matt Frei, the series has three 60-minute episodes, each dealing with a different aspect of the history of Germany's capital city.
+Berlin is a 2009 documentary series codeveloped by the BBC and the Open University.
+Written and presented by Matt Frei, its three 60-minute episodes each deal with a different historical aspect of Germany's capital city.

 Episodes

 Episode 1 – "Dangerous Ideas"

 Using the life and posthumous legacy of Frederick the Great as its central theme, this episode covers some of the most notable political, social and cultural movements to emerge within Berlin over the past two centuries.

 Episode 2 – "Ruined Visions"

 From the advent of the former Berliner Stadtschloss to the Palast der Republik which for a time took its place, from the creation of the Bauakademie to that of the Olympic Stadium, and from the rise of the Fernsehturm to the rejuvenation of the Reichstag, this episode looks at the varied periods of construction, destruction and renewal seen in the architecture of the city of Berlin.

 Episode 3 – "Ich bin ein Berliner"

 Turning to look at the legacy which history has placed upon the people of Berlin – and that which Berliners themselves have offered in turn – this episode charts the tumultuous eras which the city has endured, for good or ill, through the course of the 19th and 20th centuries.